thunlp/IEAJKE/README.md

 First, compile src/transE.cpp by:
 `g++ transE.cpp -o transE -pthread -O3 -std=c++11 -march=native`

-The compilation arguments maybe different from platform to platform.
+The compilation arguments could be different from platform to platform.
 Such compilation command is the same as the one in [Fast-TransX](https://github.com/thunlp/Fast-TransX).
 If you come across problems, you can refer to the issues of [Fast-TransX](https://github.com/thunlp/Fast-TransX).

 Run `./transE`.

-To test the result, run test.ipynb by Jupyter Notebook.
+To test the result, run test.ipynb with Jupyter Notebook.
 We also provide pretrained embeddings in entity2vec.bern.
 You should get "0.8309717616319968 0.6708873480052256 80.05868756908853 9951" finally in the sixth block.

 # Contact
-If you have any problems about my paper and datsets, please send email to zhuhao15@mails.tsinghua.edu.cn.
+If you have any problems with my paper and datasets, please send email to zhuhao15@mails.tsinghua.edu.cn.